sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

     RUN git clone $GIT_URL .

-We define a build argument `GIT_URL`, allowing us to pass the git clone URL of the project we want to build
+We define a build argument `GIT_URL`, allowing us to pass the git clone URL of the project we want to build.

 We now define a second stage to build the project: